ericbenwa/ballpark-deal/_pages/glossary.md

 Capital expenditure, or “CapEx,” refers to money used by businesses to buy, upgrade, and maintain long-term physical assets.
 [Learn More](https://www.biggerpockets.com/glossary/capital-expenditure)

 Calculation: A percentage of Rental Income
+Display: Decimals are trimmed.

 ## Cap Rate
 The capitalization rate is the rate of return an investor can expect from an investment in real estate, assuming they pay all cash.
 [Learn More](https://www.biggerpockets.com/glossary/capitalization-rate-aka-cap-rate)

 Calculation: Net Operating Income (NOI) / Purchase Price
+Display: One decimal and is rounded by the second decimal.

 ## Cashflow
 Cash flow is the amount of profit you bring in each month after collecting all income, paying all operating expenses, and setting aside cash reserves for future repairs.
 [Learn More](https://learn.roofstock.com/blog/real-estate-cash-flow)